chamerling/reveal.js/content/ow2con13/slides.md

 ## What's next? \#1

-> iPaaS to be published on Petals @ OW2
+> Petals PaaS to be published on Petals @ OW2

 > Q1 2014